Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Layers/DisplaySubtypeFeatureLayer/readme.md

-# Display subtype feature layerx
+# Display subtype feature layer

 Displays a composite layer of all the subtype values in a feature class.